 Seven Technology Executives, Zero Women

-It’s interesting to note that seven of the ten executives in this series were involved in some form of technology driven sector.
+It’s interesting to note that seven of the ten executives in this series were involved in some form of a technology-driven sector.
 The exceptions included Fast Retailing, Hong Kong and China Gas Company, and Eisai.
 Although Softbank and CK Hutchinson Holdings are not necessarily “tech” companies, they are both well known for their savvy investments in various tech startups like Facebook and Alibaba.